marcoshsq/The_Self-taught_Data_Scientist/README.md

 Obviously I don't believe that I will become the master of AI with just a few online courses, there are a lot of courses, but there are people with PhD's in this area, so I think there's a lot to learn, that is, super exciting.

+But every journey starts somewhere, and I believe that after studying not only these specializations but all the content available here, I'll be on a good path.

+After all, have greatness in small beginnings!

 ##

 #### Why this course: